-The entertainer was born Harry Lillis Crosby, which doesn't have quite the same ring to it.
-The nickname "Bing" found him when he was just seven years old.
-The Spokane Spokesman-Review ran a comic feature called "The Bingville Bugle," which was a parody of hillbilly newspapers.
-The young Crosby thought the feature was a riot, and he would giggle uncontrollably when reading it.
-A neighbor noticed his laughter and started calling Crosby "Bingo from Bingville."
+The entertainer was born Harry Lillis Crosby on May 3, 1903, in Tacoma, Washington.
+The nickname "Bing" found him when he was just 7 years old, after he had moved with his family to Spokane.
+The Spokane Spokesman-Review ran a comic feature called The Bingville Bugle, which was a parody of hillbilly newspapers.
+The young Crosby thought the feature was a laugh riot, and would giggle uncontrollably when reading it.
+A neighbor noticed his behavior and started calling Crosby "Bingo from Bingville."
 The "o" eventually went away, but the nickname stuck.

+When television fans think of Columbo, they probably envision Peter Falk starring as the title character.
+But the job could have been Crosby's.
 The Columbo character made his debut in 1960 on The Chevy Mystery Show with Bert Freed portraying the detective.
 Thomas Mitchell also spent some time in the role, but the character really exploded when NBC decided to make a television movie in 1968.

 Although Crosby was a fine player, his most enduring contribution to the game was probably the tournament he started in 1937.
 The first "Crosby Clambake" was played for a purse of $3000 that came out of Crosby's pocket, but it gradually grew into a major event.
-The tournament is now known as the AT&T Pebble Beach National Pro-Am, one of the PGA Tour's most beloved events.
+The tournament is now known as the AT&T Pebble Beach Pro-Am, one of the PGA Tour's most beloved events.